AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 Your prompt guides the AI to generate images that complement your vision.
 The more details that you provide, the greater the chance of producing an image or an experience that meets your needs.
 Use clear and descriptive language to provide as much detail as possible:

 - For **images**, use words that describe ambiance, mood, color, composition, and style.
-- For **copy**, use words that describe audience, voice and tone, purpose, and actions.
+- For **copy**, use words that describe the audience, voice and tone, purpose, and actions.

 ### [!DNL Brands] and Campaign references

-You can use descriptive language related to articulate certain Brand characteristics or campaing objectives with your prompt.
+You can use descriptive language related to articulate certain Brand characteristics or campaign objectives with your prompt.

 | Brand traits     | Brand information | Campaign information |
 | ---------------- | ----------------- | -------------------- |